mimblewimble/grin/doc/pow/pow.md

 Adjusting the number of Edges M relative to the number of Nodes N changes the difficulty of the cycle-finding problem, and the probability that a cycle exists in the current graph.
-For instance, if our POW problem were to find a cycle of length 4 in the graph, the current difficulty of 4/8 (M/N) would mean that all 4 edges would need to be randomly generated in a perfect cycle (from 0-5-4-1-0) in order for there to be a solution.
+For instance, if our POW problem were concerned with finding a cycle of length 4 in the graph, the current difficulty of 4/8 (M/N) would mean that all 4 edges would need to be randomly generated in a perfect cycle (from 0-5-4-1-0) in order for there to be a solution.